BroccoliFly/flappy-broccolifly/README.md

 The assets are taken from [this place](http://lanica.co/flappy-clone/), which I guess were directly taken from the game, and the bird was coloured.
 They will be changed later.

 The font is called 04B_19.
-Someone mentioned it as the "Flappy Bird Font", but it is obvious that it isn't it.
-At least it is similar.
+The title is a custom image.

 `grunt` will not start the server (bug in generator?), so use `gulp serve` as well.